nwolff/cours-NN/README.md

     npm run lint

+There are currently some linting errors

 Type-checking:

     npm run check

-There are currently some typing errors, many because we extract data from tensors that are very generically typed.

 ## Verifying the production build